Lea esta hoja informativa en español

 Table of Contents

-Although a few people appear to have been cured of HIV under special circumstances, there is currently no general cure for this virus.
+Although a few people appear to have been cured of HIV under special circumstances, there is currently no available cure for HIV.
 See our fact sheet on Finding a Cure for HIV for information on general challenges to developing such a cure and what the research means for women.
 The current fact sheet provides information on what scientists are trying to do to develop a cure.

 Different Kinds of Cure